chantelwetzel-noaa/XSSS/README.md

 Extended Simple Stock Synthesis (XSSS) is an assessment method for application to data-limited stocks.
 XSSS uses adaptive importance sampling to update parameter priors based upon index data.

-*Code available on this website comes with no warranty or guarantee of accuracy.
-It merely represents an ongoing attempt to integrate output plotting, statistics and diagnostics.
-It is absolutely necessary that prior to use with a new application, the user checks the output manually to verify that there are no plotting or statistical bugs which could incorrectly represent the output files being analyzed.*
+*Code available on this website comes with no warranty or guarantee of accuracy.*

 ## Installation